ClinGen/stanford-hci/doc/explanation.md

 The deploy script will ask the user whether they want to build a new container image.
-A container image is basically a set of static files that contain all of the code and dependencies necessary to run an application.
+A container image is basically a set of static files that contain all the code and dependencies necessary to run an application.
 If you've changed the source code of the application, you'll need to create a new container image.